SURFACE-FIRST™ WATER INTELLIGENCE

 Smart Sensing for Safer and Cleaner Tomorrow™

-Our leadership actively contributes to industry best practices through participation in the American Water Works Association (AWWA) Real-time Water Quality Monitoring Committee (RWQMC).
-We also host a professional LinkedIn community focused on non-contact water monitoring for hydrocarbons, HABs, and CDOM, supporting knowledge-sharing among utilities and environmental professionals.
+Our leadership actively contributes to industry best practices through participation in the American Water Works Association (AWWA) Real-Time Water Quality Monitoring Committee (RWQMC) and the Source Water Protection Committee.
+We also host a professional LinkedIn community dedicated to non-contact monitoring of hydrocarbons, HABs, and CDOM, supporting knowledge sharing among utilities, researchers, and environmental professionals.

 Trademarks used herein are the property of their respective owners.